stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * The name of the function is specified in the [Vulkan documentation](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#vkCreateDebugUtilsMessengerEXT).

-* We maintain a list of the attached `handlers` in the instance (which will be released when we destroy the instance, see below).
+* We maintain a list of the attached `handlers` in the instance (which will be released when we destroy the instance below).

 Finally we add another helper to the instance to lookup a function pointer by name: